Shamya/shamya.github.io/_portfolio/portfolio-4.md

 collection: portfolio
 ---

 Facial expression trackers output activations for facial action units (AUs) that comprise different affects.
-In this paper, we compile patterns of AUs seen in related work as well as use factor analysis to search for affect categories implicit in our corpus.
+We compile patterns of AUs seen in related work as well as use factor analysis to search for affect categories implicit in our corpus.

 \[[git](https://github.com/benjamid/SuperLearningAnalytics.git)] \[[Talk](https://vimeo.com/178362096)]
 * Nye, B. D., __Karumbaiah, S.__, Tokel, S. T., Core, M. G., Stratou, G., Auerbach, D., & Georgila, K. (2018) Engaging with the Scenario: Affect and Facial Patterns from a Scenario-Based Intelligent Tutoring System.
 Proceedings of the _19th International Conference on Artificial Intelligence in Education (AIED)_. \[[pdf](http://people.ict.usc.edu/~kgeorgila/publications/nye_aied18.pdf)]